 Start by letting go of the idea that you have to do a complete workout all at once!
 The most achievable way to work some exercise into your daily routine is by completing it in small chunks throughout the day.

 A 10-minute round of burpees and squat jumps in front of the TV in the morning, followed by a 15-minute session of cleaning, is better than nothing at all!
-Combine that with planking and push-ups in the afternoon, and you'll find that you've done plenty of exercise.
+Combine that with planking and push-ups in the afternoon, and you'll find that you've done plenty of exercises.
 Don't think that these mini-workouts aren’t valuable just because you’re stretching them out over the day.

 Not only is jogging behind a stroller a fantastic cardio workout, but your little one is getting even more benefit from the fresh air and the stimulation of new scenery.

 Having a source of exercise that involves both you and your child is a great way to stay consistent with your fitness.
-Many new mums struggle to commit to gym classes or bootcamps, which happen away from their children.
+Many new mums struggle to commit to gym classes or boot camps, which happen away from their children.